Project update - October 2023

 Designed for all ages and abilities, the new downtown park will provide space for you to play, be active, relax and gather with friends and neighbours surrounded by trees and a large open green lawn.

-Located in the Downtown Warehouse District, the Warehouse Park will cover 1.33 hectares (roughly 13,300 square metres or just over 2 football fields) between 106 Street and 108 Street and Jasper Avenue to 102 Avenue.
+The Warehouse Park will cover 1.81 hectares (18,100 square metres or just over 3 NFL football fields) between 106 Street and 108 Street and Jasper Avenue to 102 Avenue.

-The City is committed to design excellence in all of our projects.
-The project vision and design parameters identified in the strategy phase will be used to develop the design of the park, and reflect the prominence of the site, and the park’s potential to revitalize downtown.
+Concept phase.
+The project vision and design parameters identified in the strategy phase are used to develop the design of the park, and reflect the prominence of the site, and the park’s potential to revitalize downtown.

-The City originally proposed a design competition to secure a consultant for this project but changed course due to COVID-19 and the economic downturn.
-The alternative procurement process for design services is underway.
+A design competition originally proposed to secure a consultant for this project was cancelled due to COVID-19.
+The alternative procurement process for design services was started.